 To all Crafters, Vendors, and Volunteers,

-As an alternative to the live, on-campus event, we are hosting the 2nd Annual Holiday Traditions Virtual Craft Fair!
+As an alternative to the live, on-campus event, we are hosting the 2nd Annual Holiday Traditions Online Only Virtual Craft Fair!
 Crafters are encouraged to review the detailed information and participate in this virtual online-only event.
-We offer two affordable levels of participation through either a 4-month or a 12-month business membership.
+We offer two affordable levels of participation through either a 4-month or 12-month business membership.
 We also added a virtual interactive crafter “Emaze” gallery!
-Go to our website for more details and links to all information. - Crafter Applications
+Review the details and links to all information. - Crafter Applications

 Thank you for your continuing support and cooperation with our efforts to promote the Arts at the Penn State Wilkes-Barre campus and throughout the local communities.
 We encourage you to share this information!